yoyanni/versus/README.md

 - It will also help with more general facts of the game (e.g. What movements are possible and how to action those)
 - ...

+## Things to look into

+Just a few things that popped up during the development of this site that I need to look into:

+- Versebar since position: fixed/absolute is removed from normal document flow but i still need it to take its size in the viewport so details are not hidden after the fact.
+- max-height was not working with a % value (Versebar)

 ### Commit History

 #### Initial Commit